 - If you feel sick, stay home

-Please review Hampden-Sydney's reopening plan for the complete list of our extensive changes to campus and how it will affect you.Campus Reopening Plan
+Please review Hampden-Sydney's reopening plan for the complete list of our extensive changes to campus and how it affects you.Campus Reopening Plan

 Of Note For Students